-From December 1984 to April 1986, he started his career as a site foreman at Chung Wah Machine Well Engineering Company Limited.
-He later joined Gammon Construction Limited as assistant engineer from January 1995 to July 1999.
-From August 1999 to November 2001, he served as method engineer and production engineer at Dragages et Travauz Publics (HK) Ltd. He worked in Wan Kei Engineering as a project manager from December 2001 to May 2003.
-Since May 2001, he has held directorship in Wan Kei Engineering.
+From December 1984 to April 1986, he started his career as a site foreman at Chung Wah Machine Well Eng.
+Co.
+Ltd. He later joined Gammon Construction Limited as assistant engineer from January 1995 to July 1999.
+From August 1999 to November 2001, he served as method engineer and production engineer at Dragages et Travauz Publics (HK) Ltd. He joined Wan Kei Engineering as a project manager from December 2001 to May 2003.
+Since

+May 2001, he has held directorship in Wan Kei Engineering.
 From August 2004 to June 2007, he served as temporary bridge engineer at Greater Taree City Council in Australia.
 From June 2007 to February 2009, he joined Sinclair Knight Merz Pty Ltd in Australia as a senior structural engineer.
 From September 2009 to January 2010, he worked in Australia as a geotechnical engineer at Basement Solutions Australia.
 From April 2010 to August 2012, he served as a structural engineer at Transfield Services (Australia) Pty Limited in Australia.
-He has been an assistant project manager of Wan Kei Engineering since February 2013.
+He has been an assistant project manager since February 2013.